mmi-mamun/mobile-planet-client/README.md

 *7.Continuously new new features will be added by admin*

 ### When user needs to register:
-~~If user wants to be a seller, he has to registered first as a seller~~
+--If user wants to be a seller, he has to registered first as a seller--

 ### Blog Page